eianlei/pydplan/doc/user_manual.md

 - liters: volume of the tank, used in gas consumption calculations
 - start (bar): starting pressure of the tank when taken into use on dive
 - SAC (L/MIN): Surface Air consumption
-- end (bar): calcualted end pressure of the tank for the configured profile
+- end (bar): calculated end pressure of the tank for the configured profile

 ### **TODO:**
 Warnings etc..